vistorian/vistorian.github.io/courses.md

 * **Know a range of network visualization techniques**, throug theory and exploration.
 * **Use different types of interactive visualizations** and conduct basic exploratory analysis.

-The course combines **brief lectures** with **hands-on activities** and space for **discussions** and individual support**.
+The course combines **brief lectures** with **hands-on activities** and space for **discussions** and **individual support**.
 The course will include case-studies and discussions about exploratory network research.

+We run 2 **open info sessions** on  _Thursday 9th AND _Thursday 16th December from 5:00-6:00 PM UK time_.
+The session will walk you throught the course, demo the Vistorian, and give you the opportunity to meet us and discuss questions before signing up.
+[Join here](https://ed-ac-uk.zoom.us/j/83741473017).
+Meeting password: XXXXXXXXXXXXXXX

 ## Prerequisites and requirements:
 * **No technical or programming** skills are required.
 The course is primarily tailored towards scholars in the humanities.
 * **No pre-knowledge in network analysis** of terminology is required.
 We start with the very basics and introduce all terminology necessary for the course.
 * We expect participants to be **working with their own network** data during the duration of the course as the course will help you working with that data set.
 If you do not have your own dataset, we can provide you with demo data.
 * Your **data should not be too large** as any visualization of large data sets is challenging in itself.
 An ideal size for the course is up to 500 links in your network.
 Ideally, your networks has fewer links to make best use of the activities and visualizations.
-* Your dataset can contain any of the following aspects:
+* **Your dataset can contain any of the following aspects:**
     * Geographic information (such as place names).
 No coordinates are required.
     * Temporal information such as the precise time a relationship is active (e.g., a day) or their start and end date.
     * Multiple links between the same two nodes (such as individual letters sent between two people